FACULTY AND GUEST ARTISTS

 His inclusion in Andrew Solomon’s bestseller Far From the Tree sparked a national dialogue on raising extraordinary and different children.
 Dedicated to advocating for classical music and the arts, he was awarded the 2006 Davidson Fellows Award for his project, Keeping Classical Music Alive.
 He has also collaborated with Young Audiences NY to bring performances to New York City’s public schools.

-Petersen is also a passionate traveler whose career takes him all over the world, where he explores new cuisines and connects with locals just as eagerly as he performs for fresh audiences.
+Drew is also a passionate traveler whose career takes him all over the world, where he explores new cuisines and connects with locals just as eagerly as he performs for fresh audiences.
 A Harvard graduate, he earned his Bachelor of Liberal Arts in Social Science with honors at just 19 years old.
 He also completed both his undergraduate and graduate music studies at the prestigious Juilliard School, where he was awarded the renowned Kovner Fellowship.
-Deeply committed to the role of music in today’s global society, Petersen has gained a unique perspective on how musical performances can uplift and enrich humanity.
+Deeply committed to the role of music in today’s global society, Drew has gained a unique perspective on how musical performances can uplift and enrich humanity.
 Through his extensive concert experience, he hopes to share his musical journey with others, inviting audiences to witness the transformative power of the arts firsthand.

 2026 Guest Artists